 Bluesman AL LERMAN is a multi-instrumentalist, singer and songwriter.
 He was founder and leader of the 2X Juno Award winning band FATHEAD, and along the way built a solid career touring as an acoustic solo act, accompanying himself on guitar and rack harmonica.
-An engaging and skilled artist, his shows often feature humorous anecdotes interspersed between great blues songs.
-He is regarded among the top harmonica players in the country and his prowess on the instrument has earned him no less than ten Maple Blues Award nominations in that instrument category.
+An engaging and skilled artist with a dry wit to boot, he is regarded among the top harmonica players in the country.
+His prowess on the instrument has earned him ten Maple Blues Award nominations.
 He has been heard on countless recordings and live sessions with some of the best in the blues.
 In 2016 his standout "Slow Burn" disc made the esteemed world-wide list of Top 100 Blues Albums Of The Year.
 That same year he also garnered a Maple Blues Award nomination for "Acoustic Act Of The Year".
 In 2017 he received a Recognition Award for “Leadership In Arts & Culture” from the County of Peterborough.
+His newest album "Northern Bayou" was released on April 12, 2019.

-For Al, the blues bug bit at a young age when he was taken to hear the famed duo of SONNY TERRY & BROWNIE McGHEE at Toronto’s Riverboat coffeehouse.
+The blues bug bit at a young age when Al was taken to hear the famed duo of SONNY TERRY & BROWNIE McGHEE at Toronto’s Riverboat coffeehouse.
 His interest in the music immediately sky-rocketed, and over the years he saw the duo no less than forty times.
+He discovered many blues greats that were regularly touring through the city.
 Moving into his twenties while playing in local Toronto blues bands, Al sought out many of his musical heroes, seeking both advice and inspiration.
-He considers himself fortunate to have sat in with blues giants such as MUDDY WATERS, WILLIE DIXON, SUNNYLAND SLIM and many more.
+He considers himself fortunate to have sat in with blues giants such as MUDDY WATERS, WILLIE DIXON, KOKO TAYLOR, SUNNYLAND SLIM and many more.
 A long friendship ensued with Chicago harmonica player CAREY BELL who mentored him on the instrument.
 Hearing him now, there’s no doubt he has learned his lessons well.

 "A solid back porch/organic effort, this old pro has been in the game too long to show up with less than his A game.
 Sounding like it came from the swamps of Canada, this just might well be the great north equivalent of Tony Joe White.
 Check it out."